cyplo/blog/posts/2017/02/testing-local-scripts-in-isolation-inside-one-off-docker-containers.rst

 I use vanilla Debian Jessie as a run platform there, mostly because this is what most of my servers run.
 The script covers setting up SELinux and mounting the directory from which it is run as ``/mnt`` inside the container while also having the default non-root user added.
-I found that this combination allows me to just ``runjessie thing-under-test`` and have it spawn a new container and run the thing there.

 Run Jessie, run !